automatic-controls/aces-equipment-builder/docs/README.md

 As shown in the example, it is possible to include the same file twice; however, this is not recommended.
 Generally, it is a bad idea to have two items with identical reference names in the same folder.
 In this case, the common reference name is *co2*.
 Refer to [Property Retrieval](#property-retrieval) and [Ternary Operators](#ternary-operators) for additional constructs that can be used with display names.

 ### Groupings

+Item groupings provide a convenient way to force a user to select at least `min` items and at most `max` items from a given collection.

 #### Usage
 - `Group(min, max)[ ... ]`